Clivern/Rabbit/README.md

 ## Deployment

+Rabbit needs a decent resources to be able to work properly.
+Because the build process itself done by goreleaser and it consumes a lot.
+So better to keep `parallelism` equal `1` and increase if you have more resources and would like to speed the build process.

 ### On a Linux Server

 Make sure you have `git`, `golang 1.12` and `goreleaser` installed, and make goreleaser executable from everywhere.